CS-Astronaut/Notella/README.md

-# Notella
+# Hi There!

-Notes &amp; Cheat Sheets
+## I keep my notes and Cheat Sheets here 📝

+> "Never memorize something that you can look up"
+> -Albert Einstein